hangarlabs/base-stylekyll/src/assets/scss/styleguide.md

 #### How to generate the styleguide ?

 *We are using a custom template to make the generated styleguide look better.
 You can find the template in **_template-kss** folder.*

+*Please keep in mind that you will have to change all your '**container**'s div's por '**container-fluid**' to look better on the styleguide, since it does not have all the space as you normally have it.*

 Compiling the styleguide (This is automatically done with **gulp**)